mediremi/arcee/README.md

 ### get(namespace)
 Returns config.

-If there is no config at that namespace, an `Error` is returned.
+If there is no config at that namespace, an `Error` is thrown.

 The `Object` returned will be a copy of the object passed to `arcee.set`.